cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!-- ---------------- -->
 3. Three categories of **keywords** can be added:

-    	+ *ADC\_Keywords* introduces the list of data-related keywords, out of a controlled set $# TODO: find this set$ They are stricly related to the tabular material collected in the paper.
+	- *Keywords*: introduces the list of keywords as in the printed publication.

-	+ *Keywords*: introduces the list of keywords as in the printed publication
+	- *ADC\_Keywords*: introduces the list of data-related keywords (see [ADC_keywords and their VizieR translation][vizier_adc_keywords] for more details).
+They are stricly related to the tabular material collected in the paper.
-	+ *Mission\_Name*: for data originated from satellite mission, this header precedes the satellite name.
+	- *Mission\_Name*: for data originated from satellite mission, this header precedes the satellite name.

 Whatever the category, multiple keywords are separated by a semicolon (;) or a dash (-) embedded in blanks.